 Work with MedEdits and get Accepted to Medical School!

 Prompt: Explain your motivation to seek a career in medicine.
 Be sure to include the value of your experiences that prepare you to be a physician.

 Prompt: The AACOMAS application does not have a specific prompt.
 We advise students to answer the question, “why medicine?” and “why osteopathic medicine?”

-Your personal statement must be authentic, original, and written in your own style and voice.
-Since your personal statement will earn you a medical school interview, if your personality and disposition don’t “match” your personal statement tone, your interviewer might feel unsettled about your candidacy.
+Your personal statement must be authentic, original, and written in your own style and voice to be considered outstanding.
+Since your personal statement and application entries will earn you a medical school interview, if your personality and disposition don’t “match” your personal statement tone, your interviewer might feel unsettled about your candidacy.
 That said, it is often helpful to read sample successful personal statements to get an idea of what admissions committees are looking for.
 Use the example personal statements for inspiration, but please don’t use them as templates or guides for writing your own.
 These personal statements are excerpts from The MedEdits Guide to Medical School Admissions.

 Personal Statement Example #1: AMCAS

 Background: Amy was a traditional applicant and initially influenced by her mother, a doctor, this student has an interest in research, and global and public health.
-This student had a BCPM GPA of less than 3.4 and a 512 on the MCAT..
-With distinguishing experiences including earning an MPH, and outstanding letters of reference, together with compelling written documents, she was able to overcome her low BCPM GPA earning multiple medical school interviews and acceptances.
+This student had a a less than perfect BCPM GPA of 3.4 and a 512 on the MCAT.
+With distinguishing experiences including earning an MPH, a great graduate GPA, and outstanding letters of reference, together with great, compelling written documents, she was able to overcome her low BCPM GPA and was successful in earning multiple medical school interviews and acceptances.